Ketamine Therapy Services

 Pricing for Ketamine Therapy Services

 Once you contact us, you will receive a PDF copy of our “Good Faith Estimate,” which lists all your out of pocket costs we can reasonably anticipate, based on our current rates and the type of treatment you are requesting.
-Our current rates are:
+Our rates effective April 1, 2024 are:

 *Please note- include the name of the PATIENT (not the parent or responsible billing party) when you include your credit card info in the NMI link.